 Prognosis (chance of recovery) depends on the following:

 Patients who have had hypopharyngeal cancer are at an increased risk of developing a second cancer in the head or neck.
 Frequent and careful follow-up is important.

 After hypopharyngeal cancer has been diagnosed, tests are done to find out if cancer cells have spread within the hypopharynx or to other parts of the body.

 The process used to find out if cancer has spread within the hypopharynx or to other parts of the body is called staging.
 The information gathered from the staging process determines the stage of the disease.
 It is important to know the stage of the disease in order to plan treatment.
-The results of some of the tests used to diagnose hypopharyngeal cancer are often also used to stage the disease.
+The results of some of the tests and procedures used to diagnose hypopharyngeal cancer are often also used to stage the disease.

 There are three ways that cancer spreads in the body.

 Cancer can spread through tissue, the lymph system, and the blood: